5 Best Ways to Coordinate Schedules in 2020

 While shared calendars can be convenient for scheduling meetings and workweeks for small teams, eventually you’ll want to use a resource with more automated, intuitive, and versatile features.
 This is where schedule coordination websites can help.

-Most software platforms dedicated to small businesses have scheduling tools that you can share via email or add to your website or social media outlets. vCita is one business management app that features self-service meeting and appointment scheduling for you and your clients, vendors, and partners.
+Most software platforms dedicated to small businesses have scheduling tools that you can share via email or add to your website or social media outlets.
+Vcita is an example of scheduling software are features self-service meeting and appointment scheduling for you and your clients, vendors, and partners.

 vCita’s online scheduling and calendar management software take the guesswork out of the meeting coordination process by letting clients select the time that is most convenient for them.
 They don’t have to play phone or email tag with you (or vice-versa): like a shared calendar, they can see when you’re available and book themselves into any open slots.
 For added convenience, vCita can automatically confirm scheduling requests and send text and/or email reminders to reduce the likelihood of no-shows.